 If you have a nasal obstruction like a deviated septum or enlarged turbinates, these can be corrected simultaneously while your nose is improved cosmetically.
 If you have a deviated septum, for example, and cartilage is needed to fix an esthetic problem with your nose, it’s easy to use some of the cartilage from the septum in one procedure.

-At the Center for Facial and Body Rejuvenation, our board-certified facial plastic surgeons approach every nose surgery individually.
+At the Center for Facial and Body Rejuvenation, our Saratoga Rhinoplasty Surgeons approach every nose surgery individually.
 They are also both trained and board-certified in Otolaryngology (ENT)-Head and Neck Surgery and Facial Plastic and Reconstructive Surgery.
 They spend time with you to understand what you dislike about your nose, as well as the source and cause of any nasal structural issues, and they examine you carefully to determine the best surgical plan to create a more pleasing, functional nose.

 Some things to keep in mind when determining how you want your nose to look include: (1) Taking into consideration the proportion of your nose with your other facial features.
 The proportion between your nose and chin is especially important.
 (2) Bearing in mind that while you might like your friend’s nose or the nose of a celebrity, that nose will not look the same on your face.

 We also take into account the differences between male and female noses.
 In addition, different ethnicities have different features, so rhinoplasty is tailored to conform to your ethnicity.

 We have performed numerous successful nose reshaping surgeries for patients in the greater San Francisco Bay area.
 With two board-certified facial plastic surgeons in our office, you have the option to receive a second opinion within the same office.

 While rhinoplasty is a cosmetic procedure for the majority of patients, if you have a breathing problem, a portion of your surgery might be considered medically necessary.
 In that case, some insurance carriers may cover part of the cost of the procedure.